 It’s not that we are anti-social; it’s simply that our community is very small, and the students and staff are heavily scheduled with labor and academics.
 Because of this, there is no one with the free time to show visitors around and talk to them about the college.
-If we encouraged the kind of visits from prospective applicants visits that other colleges encourage, would end up falling behind on farm and academic work, or, worse, treating people rudely by mistake.
+If we encouraged the kind of prospective applicant visits typical of other colleges, students would risk falling behind on labor and academic responsibilities, and, worse, treating visitors rudely by mistake.

 That said, we don’t expect students to enroll without visiting.
 We require a visit from most applicants once they have reached the second round of our applications process.
 That way we can consolidate the visiting times and provide proper attention to the visiting applicants.
 Travel support is available for applicants who need it.

-Is a visit is required as part of the second-round application?
+Is a visit required as part of the second-round application?
 What if I can’t afford it?

 If you are admitted to the second round of our application process, you can apply for financial support for travel expenses within the United States.
-(If you qualify for application fee waivers at the other colleges you’re applying to, that’s a good sign you qualify for travel support for Deep Springs here.)
+(If you qualify for application fee waivers at other colleges, there’s a good chance you qualify for travel support at Deep Springs.)
 We make alternative arrangements for international students who cannot afford to travel here as applicants.
 Please don’t let fear of the travel cost stop you from applying.

 Who will actually read my application?